Lemon Butter Sauce

 HUNGRY FOR MORE?
 Sign up for our weekly newsletter and follow along on FacebookPinterest, and Instagram for our latest recipes!
 Tag all your glorious creations #culinaryhill so we can eat vicariously through you.

-Lemon butter sauce being drizzled onto pan-seared scallops.
+Lemon garlic butter sauce drizzled over seared scallops.

-When dinner needs a little something extra (but you don’t know what), try Lemon Butter Sauce.
+When dinner needs a little something extra, try Lemon Garlic Butter Sauce.
 A professional chef’s secret weapon, this nutty brown butter sauce is ready in mere minutes and works citrusy magic on fish, chicken, or vegetables.

 Prep Time 4 minutes